cadmium-org/cadmium-cms/README.md

 Cadmium CMS is PHP-based content management system for creating shiny and responsive websites!

 *Current version is BETA.
-If you'll find a bug, please [create an issue](https://github.com/cadmium-org/cadmium-cms/issues/new).*
+If you find a bug, please [create an issue](https://github.com/cadmium-org/cadmium-cms/issues/new).*

 *If you have any usage questions or just want to discuss this CMS, join our [Gitter chatroom](https://gitter.im/cadmium-org/cadmium-cms).*